saiketa/saiketa.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Yize Cai, an incoming Ph.D. student in the Thrust of Internet of Things at the Hong Kong University of Science and Technology (Guangzhou).
 I will be fortunate to work under the supervision of Prof. [Zhiqing Hong](http://www.zhiqinghong.one/) and Dr. [Baoshen Guo](https://baoshenguo.com/).
-Before that, I received my B.E. degree in Software Engineering at Dalian University of Technology, Dalian, China, in 2025.
+Before that, I received my B.E. degree in Software Engineering at Dalian University of Technology in 2025.

 ## Research